Can I Skip the Psychiatrist and Just See My Doctor? (How to Know)

 How Much Mental Health Treatment Do Primary Care Doctors Provide?

-According to the Yale Journal of Biology and Medicine, primary care doctors prescribe nearly 80 percent of antidepressant medications and see 60 percent of people being treated for depression in the United States.
+According to the Yale Journal of Biology and Medicine, primary care doctors prescribe nearly 80 percent of antidepressant medications in the US and see 60 percent of the people being treated for depression.
 They also frequently see and treat people with anxiety disorders.

 How Do Primary Care Offices Integrate Mental Health Care?

-- Hiring mental health specialists to work in primary care clinics,
+- Hiring therapists and other mental health specialists to work in their clinics,

-- Setting up telehealth rooms in primary care clinics where patients can receive mental health services from a remote clinician, or
+- Setting up telehealth rooms where patients can receive mental health services from a remote clinician, or

 - Adding psychiatrists to the primary care team and having primary care doctors regularly consult and collaborate with them, whether remotely or on-site.